dustbin96/Workflow-Orchestration-PoCs/SpringETL/README.md

 - Since advanced features(e.g. Batch processing, job chaining, etc) are locked behind the Pro version, only a simple fire-and-forget job operation can be performed
   - Applicable only if simple tasks are expected to be performed
-- Easier to setup and use as compared to Spring Batch
+- Simpler to setup and operate as compared to Spring Batch
+- Since jobs are all processed in the background, unable to retrieve results from these jobs (In free version)
+- Good for executing individual small tasks

+### Local JobRunr DB Project Test Environment & Dependencies

+- Local MySQL server database (v8)
+  - Contains mock data of **1005228** records
+- Local MongoDB server database (v6)
+- Spring Boot Maven v3
+  - Spring Web (Comes with Json converter, Jackson)
+  - Spring JPA (Relational data communication)
+  - Spring JDBC (JDBC operations)
+  - MongoDB (For MongoDB drivers)
+  - MySQL Connector (MySQL Communication)
+  - jobrunr-spring-boot-starter (Jobrunr with spring boot)